zindagikamra/AICollegeCoach/README.md

     pip install -r requirements.txt

-  3. Once you have all of the needed tokens and dependencies, run the following command to train the models:
+  3. Once you have all of the needed tokens and dependencies, run the following command to prepare the dataset:

-    COMMAND(S) FOR TRAINING MODEL
+    python prepare_dataset.py
+    openai tools fine_tunes.prepare_data -f empatheticdialogues_preprocessed.jsonl

+  4. Answer Y to all the questions asked, and the data will be split to train and validation sets.

+  5. After running the above command, upload the files to the OpenAI platform to fine-tune the model by running the following command:

+    openai api files.create -f <training-file>.jsonl -p fine-tune openai api files.create -f <validation-file>.jsonl -p fine-tune

+  6. After uploading both files, run the following command to start the fine-tuning process:

+    python fine_tune.py

-  4. Finally, once the model is trained, run the following command to launch the college coach:
+  7. Finally, once the model is trained, run the following command to launch the college coach:

     python college_coach.py